Boom in overdose-reversing drug is tied to fewer drug deaths

 About two-thirds of U.S. overdose deaths involve some kind of opioid, a class of drugs that includes heroin, certain prescription painkillers and illicit fentanyl.
 Naloxone is a medication that can reverse opioid overdoses, restoring breathing and bringing someone back to consciousness.
 It first went on sale in 1971 as an injection.
 An easier-to-use nasal spray version, Narcan, was approved in 2015.

 Local, state and federal officials have embraced naloxone as a lifesaving measure.
-Some cities and states have standing orders that allow pharmacies to give it out without a doctor’s prescription, and officials have tried to put it into the hands of virtually anyone who might encounter a person overdosing, including drug users, police and even librarians.
+Cities and states have standing orders that allow pharmacies to give it out without a doctor’s prescription, and officials have tried to put it into the hands of virtually anyone who might encounter a person overdosing, including drug users, police and even librarians.

 CDC researchers noted there were fewer than 1,300 naloxone prescriptions dispensed in 2012, meaning the number grew more than 430-fold in six years.

-Note: This story has been corrected to show Virginia had 13 of the highest-dispensing counties, not 11.